appsmithorg/appsmith-docs/widget-reference/statbox.md

-# Description
+---
+description: >-
     Statbox widget is a simple widget to show and highlight important statistics related to the application.
 Widget comes pre built with default layout which can be changed as per application requirements.
+---

 # Statbox